 Community Bancorp (CTBI) Gets a Hold Rating from Raymond James

-In a report released today, Daniel Tamayo from Raymond James maintained a Hold rating on Community Bancorp (CTBI).
-The company’s shares closed last Wednesday at $38.65.
+Raymond James analyst Daniel Tamayo reiterated a Hold rating on Community Bancorp (CTBI) today.
+The company’s shares closed last Friday at $39.37.

-According to TipRanks.com, Tamayo is a 4-star analyst with an average return of 32.5% and a 100.0% success rate.
-Tamayo covers the Financial sector, focusing on stocks such as First Mid-Illinois Bancshares, Guaranty Federal Bancshares, and First Business Financial.
+According to TipRanks.com, Tamayo is a 4-star analyst with an average return of 30.5% and a 96.2% success rate.
+Tamayo covers the Financial sector, focusing on stocks such as First Mid-Illinois Bancshares, Guaranty Federal Bancshares, and Farmers National Banc Oh.

 Community Bancorp has an analyst consensus of Moderate Buy, with a price target consensus of $41.00.